SimVascular/simvascular.github.io-archive/source/documentation/modeling/_levelSet.md

 <font color="red">**HELPFUL HINT:**</font> Finding suitable level set parameters based on a few cross sections and then doing batch segmentation can dramatically speed up model building.
 Make sure the seed fits within the lumen of the vessel for all the positions we’d like to segment in the batch.

-Now let's try  create contours in batch model using levelset.
+Now let's try to create contours in batch model using levelset.

 	Toggle on the checkbox "Convert to Spline" in the threshold panel.
 	Ctrl No.: 12